 Watch as several teams report their results at the end of a six month strategy period.
 Each team tracked and recorded their progress through defining a target statement, lead, and lag measure.
 Hear Gary talk about the Best of Show and what it took to achieve the recognition.

 Forty different teams in the Supply Chain and some from the outside celebrated the end of another great six months.
 This is one of the ways we share great ideas and Yokoten.

 The Supply Chain leaders visit 35 production and support teams every three months to hear their improvements and progress during strategy deployment.
 Hear from Mike as he shares his learnings and insights as a leader and how the Gemba helps him make better decisions.
 Gary also shares his thoughts on how the visits have evolved over time as team members become more engaged in the process.

-Gary dives in to explain the strategy deployment system and how leaders and team members get engaged in the process.
-He gives several examples of past goals the production teams have set and the end result.
+Gary Peterson dives in to explain the strategy development system and how leaders and team members get engaged in the process.
+Gary gives various examples of past goals the production teams have set, as well as the end result.
 He shares how leaders embrace and support the process instead of being a hinderance.

 Check out several examples of team reports on strategy deployment project goals from several teams including Logistics, Safety, and Production.
 See their engagement as they describe the work they did over a six month period to make significant progress.